 1 | INTRODUCTION

 The amplification of genomic regions overlapping genes can affect fitness by creating paralogs that can diverge to generate novel functions or by altering gene expression levels (Iskow et al., 2012).
-Often called genomic amplification when multiple copies are present, such mechanism has been shown to be a major driver of short-term adaptation (Kondrashov, 2012).
+Often called genomic amplification when multiple copies are present, this mechanism has been shown to be a major driver of short-term adaptation (Kondrashov, 2012).
 Indeed, amplification events are frequent in natural populations (Campbell & Eichler, 2013) and can be subjected to positive selection (Chatonnet et al., 2017; Cooper et al., 2007; Zhang, 2003).

 In insects, genomic amplifications have been shown to play a key role in the evolution of insecticide resistance by three distinct mechanisms.
 First, the duplication of genes encoding insecticide targets can allow resistant individuals to reduce the fitness costs associated with target-site mutations by allowing the co-existence of the susceptible and the resistant alleles (Assogba et al., 2015; Labbé et al., 2007).
 Second, the neofunctionalization of new gene copies can lead to novel adaptive functions (Zimmer et al., 2018).
 Third, genomic amplifications affecting genes encoding detoxification enzymes leading to their over-expression can confer the insect a higher capacity to degrade or sequester insecticides (Bass & Field, 2011).
-This later mechanism has been reported in all three mosquito genera of high medical importance, Aedes, Anopheles and Culex, affecting various detoxification enzyme families including cytochrome P450 monooxygenases (P450s) and carboxy/choline esterases (CCEs) (Cattel et al., 2019; Lucas et al., 2019; Weetman et al., 2018).
+This latter mechanism has been reported in all three mosquito genera of high medical importance, Aedes, Anopheles and Culex, affecting various detoxification enzyme families including cytochrome P450 monooxygenases (P450s) and carboxy/choline esterases (CCEs) (Cattel et al., 2019; Lucas et al., 2019; Weetman et al., 2018).

 Genomic amplifications affecting CCEs have even been described as the most common route of enzyme over-production in mosquitoes (Bass & Field, 2011).
 A classic example comes from the house mosquito Culex pipiens in which amplified carboxylesterases genes (in conjunction with the ace-1 G119S target-site mutation) have spread across the globe, providing high resistance to organophosphate insecticides (Raymond et al., 2001).
 In Aedes mosquitoes, the low chance of occurrence of the G119S ace-1 mutation because of strong genetic constraints (Weill et al., 2004) suggest that CCE amplifications play a central role in organophosphate resistance and are thus of high interest for resistance monitoring.

 In the tiger mosquito Aedes albopictus, the over-expression of two CCE genes (CCEAE3A and CCEAE6A) through gene amplification was associated with resistance to the organophosphate insecticide temephos (Grigoraki et al., 2017).
 In the yellow fever mosquito Aedes aegypti, AAEL023844 (formerly CCEAE3A) and other CCE genes belonging to the same genomic cluster were also found overexpressed through gene amplification in temephos-resistant populations (Faucon et al., 2015, 2017; Poupardin et al., 2014).
 Further functional studies confirmed that CCEAE3A is able to sequester and metabolize the active form of temephos in both Ae. aegypti and Ae. albopictus (Grigoraki et al., 2016).
 Although the genomic structure and polymorphism of this CCE amplification was studied in Ae. albopictus (Grigoraki et al., 2017) such work has not been conducted in Ae. aegypti.
 In addition, the role of CCEAE3A amplification in resistance to other insecticides remains unclear.
-Finally, no high-throughput assay has yet been developed to track this resistance mechanism in natural populations although such tool would significantly ease resistance monitoring and management.
+Finally, no high-throughput assay has yet been developed to track this resistance mechanism in natural populations although such a tool would significantly ease resistance monitoring and management.